Ivan2san/CultureCrunch_Pitch_for_Agecare/replit.md

 ### System Design Choices

 The architecture pivoted from complex metadata-based systems to a lightweight pulse-survey model, emphasizing "Privacy by Minimalism" rather than workplace surveillance.
-The system comprises a 3-layer model: Client Experience (3-question weekly pulse), Intelligence (rules-based system with AI assistance and human-reviewed briefs), and Data (privacy-minimal storage of aggregated, team-level pulse responses).
+The system comprises a 3-layer model: Client Experience (3-question weekly pulse), Intelligence (rules-based system with data-driven insights and human-reviewed briefs), and Data (privacy-minimal storage of aggregated, team-level pulse responses).
 The application is highly customized for the Australian aged care sector, incorporating relevant statistics and ROI calculations.

 ## External Dependencies